 Level 3: Inputs that are unobservable.
 There is little, if any, market activity.
 Inputs into the determination of fair value require significant management judgment and/or estimation.
-Level 3 primarily consists of foreign infrastructure investments.
+Level 3 primarily consists of foreign infrastructure investments and private equity.

 The following table illustrates the classifications of the Plan's financial instruments using the fair value hierarchy as at June 30.